The Pope calls for the revision of the UN Security Council

 “When we talk about world peace and security, the first organization we think of is that of the United Nations (the UN) and, in particular, its Security Council.
 The war in Ukraine has once again highlighted how necessary it is for the current multilateral structure to find more agile and effective ways for the solution of conflicts“.
 He writes it Pope Francis in the book “I ask you in the name of God.
 Ten prayers for a future of hope” which will be released on Tuesday and today is anticipated by La Stampa.

 “In times of war it is essential to argue that we need more multilateralism and better multilateralism”, states the Pontiff, “The UN was built on a Charter that was intended to shape the rejection of the horrors that humanity experienced in the two wars of the twentieth century.
-Although the threat that they will reappear is still alive, on the other hand the world today is no longer the same, and it is therefore necessary to rethink these institutions so that they respond to the new existing reality and are the result of the highest possible consensus “.
+Although the threat of their reappearance is still alive, on the other hand the world today is no longer the same, and it is therefore necessary to rethink these institutions so that they respond to the new existing reality and are the result of the highest possible consensus “.

 By now, in fact, “it has become more than clear how necessary these reforms are after the pandemic, when the current multilateral system has highlighted all its limitations.
 From the distribution of vaccines we have had a clear example of how sometimes the law of the strongest outweighs solidarity “.